 TAC: TAC consists of technical staff from member communities, CDOT, transit agencies, NoCo Bike & Ped Collaborative, RAQC, CDPHE APCD, FHWA, FTA, and a representative of the senior community.
 Meetings are held at the Windsor Recreation Center on the third Wednesday of every month.
-Meeting packets are uploaded to the NFRMPO website each month one week prior to the meeting, as are handouts and minutes.
+Meeting packets are uploaded to the NFRMPO website each month, one week prior to the meeting.
+Handouts and minutes are uploaded after the meeting.
 The meeting packet is distributed through a listserv one week prior to each meeting, which the public is welcome to join by emailing bkarasko@nfrmpo.org.
 Opportunity for public comment is provided at the beginning and end of every meeting.